genomicsclass/book/pages/plots_to_avoid.md

 ![Donut plot](http://upload.wikimedia.org/wikipedia/commons/thumb/1/11/Donut-Chart.svg/360px-Donut-Chart.svg.png)

 The reason is that by removing the center, we remove one of the visual cues for determining the different areas: the angles.
-There is no reason to ever use a donut to display data.
+There is no reason to ever use a donut plot to display data.

-###  Barplots As Data Summaries
+####  Barplots as data summaries

 While barplots are useful for showing percentages, they are incorrectly used to display data from two groups being